Distribution settings reference - Amazon CloudFront

 Choose this option if your origin server returns different versions of your objects for all query string parameters.

-For more information about caching based on query string parameters, including how to improve performance, see Caching content based on query string parameters.
+For more information about caching based on query string parameters, including how to improve performance, see Cache content based on query string parameters.

 Query string allowlist

-If you chose Forward all, cache based on allowlist for Query string forwarding and caching, specify the query string parameters that you want CloudFront to use as a basis for caching.
+This setting applies only when you choose Forward all, cache based on allowlist for Query string forwarding and caching.
+You can specify the query string parameters that you want CloudFront to use as a basis for caching.

 Smooth Streaming